cbcrc/koco-string-utilities/README.md

 ## Usage with KOCO

 This is a shared module that is used in many other module.
-The convention is to configure an alias in the `require.configs.js` with the name `string-utilties` like so:
+The convention is to configure an alias in the `require.configs.js` with the name `string-utilities` like so:

 ```javascript
 paths: {